Travel spots in Lithuania

 Puodkaliai Hillfort with outer ward and settlement, Puodkaliai Hillfort and burial ground, Hillfort of the Puodkaliai Hillfort with outer ward and settlement

-A hillfort by two rivers
+Puodkaliai Hillfort by two rivers

-The Register of Cultural Property dates the hillfort to the first millennium to the thirteenth century.
-VLE dates the broader Puodkaliai hillfort and burial-ground complex more widely, from the first millennium BC to the thirteenth century AD.
-The difference shows that this was a long-used place and environment, not a single structure with one simple construction date.
+The Register of Cultural Property dates the hillfort to the first millennium to the thirteenth century, while VLE dates the wider hillfort and burial-ground complex even more broadly, from the first millennium BC to the thirteenth century AD.
+The difference shows a long-used place rather than a single construction date.
+VLE also links the complex with Skuodas, mentioned in written sources in 1253.

-How to visit the hillfort
+How to visit and what to combine in the Skuodas region

-Puodkaliai Hillfort is an outdoor archaeological site, so there are no tickets or opening hours.
-It is still a protected monument: do not dig, drive on slopes, damage the ground, collect finds, or climb where the turf is clearly being harmed.
+The hillfort is an outdoor archaeological site, so there are no tickets or opening hours.
+It is still a protected monument: do not dig, drive on slopes, damage the ground, or collect finds.
+The best time is a dry day from spring to autumn, because slopes and riverbanks are slippery after rain.

-With more time, add Barstyčiai Stone or Old Įpiltis Hillfort in Kretinga District.
+Most visitors need 30-60 minutes.
+Puodkaliai Hillfort is worth combining with Skuodas Museum, Apuolė Hillfort, and Mosėdis Stone Museum, and with more time, Barstyčiai Stone.
 This kind of route shows that the historical landscapes of north-western Lithuania are not isolated points on a map.

 Puodkaliai Hillfort sources